BEWARE "THE GAP" DURING MATCH-PLAY

 1. Technical

-Every player must maintain a balance during the match regardless of their level.
+Every player must maintain a balance during the match, regardless of their level.
 There's no point in being superb technically and physically if you go through emotional periods that sabotage your ability to win the match.
-The 3 Pillars must be balanced if you want to be successful.
+The 3 Pillars must be balanced to be successful.

 When difficulties occur in match-play, you must maintain a narrow gap between playing well and poorly.
 There can be no excuses.
 If you want to be a serious competitor, you must control the good and bad periods of the match by focusing on The Gap